 The course combines a cross cultural history of the communication field with a survey of the main theoretical models advanced to explain the relationship between media and society during the twentieth and early twenty-first centuries.
-Students formulate positions on the role and effects of theory in daily media practices.
+Using a case study approach students formulate positions on the role and effects of theory in daily media practices.
 (Satisfies Media and Culture Elective)

-CMS 353 Film and Culture (H)

-This course will examine contemporary cultural perceptions through a variety of cinematic examples taken from feature films.
+CMS 353 Film and Culture (H) This course will examine contemporary cultural perceptions through a variety of cinematic examples taken from feature films through a variety of cinematic examples taken from feature films.
 The impact of film on social, historical, and economic cultural traits will be analyzed.
 Although the primary focus is cultural analysis, thematic discussion will be coupled with an introduction to vocabulary used in cinema and historical discussion of the evolution of the film industry.
-(Satisfies Media and Culture Elective, Film Studies Elective)
+(Satisfies Media and Culture Elective)

-CMS 354 International Communication (H, CD)
+CMS 354 International Communication (H/CD)